Platform9-Community/backup/kasten/README.md

    helm repo add kasten https://charts.kasten.io/
    ```
   iii.
-  For `Helm 3` based installation,
+#### Helm 3
   ```bash
   helm install k10 kasten/k10 --namespace=kasten-io
   ```
+#### Helm 2

-  For `Helm 2` installations,additional steps are needed to setup  a service account that has a cluster-admin role binding.
+  Additional steps are needed to setup  a service account that has a cluster-admin role binding.
 Without the proper binding, you may run into install errors.
 If this happens, your can run the following
   add a service account within a namespace to segregate tiller
   ```bash
   kubectl --namespace kube-system create sa tiller